-H16: If countries have less entry barriers, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H16-0: If countries have less entry barriers, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.

+H16-A: If citizens have to deal with less entry barriers their capacity to control bureaucratic actors is higher, which makes is more difficult for bureaucrats to use their network power and reach a successful exchange relation of corruption with citizens, thus the level of bureaucratic corruption is lower.

-H17: If countries have less entry barriers, the behavior of citizens is positively influenced, and the level of corruption will be lower.
+H17-0: If countries have less entry barriers, the behavior of citizens is positively influenced, and the level of bureaucratic corruption will be lower.

+H17-A: If citizens have to deal with less entry barriers the possible disadvantages of deviant behavior will surpass the benefits, which makes it more difficult for bureaucrats to use their network power and reach a successful exchange relation of corruption with citizens, thus the level of bureaucratic corruption is lower.

 The Number of Political Parties Hypothesis

 Corruption literature discusses that whether a system is presidential or parliamentary, federal or unitary, the number of political parties is assumed to matter considering the effect it has on the level of corruption within a country (Chang & Golden, 2007, p.
 116-117).
 Again, the argument has to do with transparency and the possibilities for the people to monitor the behavior of politicians and bureaucrats (Ibid., p.
 133).